R-K-1/credilytics/README.md

-The purpose of this project is to provide credit risk analysts with a public database they can query to fine tune the rules used to give credit to applicants based on demongraphics, financial and delinquencies information of current borrowers.
+The purpose of this project is to provide credit risk analysts with a public database they can query to fine tune the rules used to give credit to applicants based on demographics, financial and delinquencies information of current borrowers.

 The following are some questions that can be answered by the data: